schnador/geoguessr-lmao/README.md

 ## Future plans

-- Rework layout & styling for better usability
-  - "Search" Panel!
+- Add a grid-view instead of the default map teasers
 - Create video to show installation and usage
 - Integrate with available scripts that work on the liked maps page
+- Keybinds
 - Filter favourites??

 **Feel free to add suggestions under ["Issues"](https://github.com/schnador/geoguessr-lmao/issues/new) with the tag "enhancement"**